• Skip to primary navigation

 4. Wrap the frozen cubes completely with the cling wrap.
 Place the wrapped cubes a zip lock back or covered container and return to the freezer until ready to use.

-To use the concentrate, mix one part of it with 3 parts of chilled water.
+To use the concentrate, mix one part of it with 3 parts of chilled water, soda water, club soda, sparkling water or even unsweetened iced tea (to make iced lemon tea).
 If you wish to add ice cubes, reduce the water and replace it with ice cubes.
 This will ensure your lemonade does not get too diluted when ice is added.

 Making lemonade with liquid concentrate